 Sometimes we think it’s our genes that make us the kind of person we are.
 However, that’s not the whole story.
 Often we are so preoccupied with the status quo that we forget we have the power to become the person we want to be.

-So if happiness is what you’re after, know that by training your brain you can program your mind to make you happy.
+If happiness is what you’re after, know that by training your brain, you can program your mind to make yourself happy.
 And let’s face it, who is not looking to be happy?

 How?
 By the type of thoughts you make.
 Positive thoughts make you happy, while negative thoughts make you unhappy.

 “I’m so fat.” – That’s a negative thought that makes you feel helpless.